inBeat/inbeat-website/content/top-influencers/instagram/fashion/south-korea/seoul/_index.md

 ---
-title: Top 10 Fashion Instagram Influencers In Seoul in 2023
+title: Top 10 Fashion Instagram Influencers In Seoul In 2023
 description: >-
   Find top fashion Instagram influencers in Seoul in 2023.
-Most popular hashtags: #fashion #korea #ootd #model.
+Most popular hashtags: #fashion #editorial #ootd #seoul.
 platform: Instagram
-hits: 38
+hits: 26
-text_top: Analyze the most popular Instagram influencers on inBeat.
+text_top: Analyze the best Instagram accounts on inBeat.
-text_bottom: Our database aggregates 38 Instagram influencers like this in Seoul, South Korea for you to connect with.
+text_bottom: Our platform holds 26 Instagram influencers like this in Seoul, South Korea for you to connect with.
 profiles:
   - username: "kangdm"
     fullname: >-